srsampson/SBS1Feeder/README.md

 Uploaded for historical reference.

-The program was designed to connect to the SBS-1, drink in the data, unscramble it, and then feed it to a Multicast port in the AVR format.
-Since the SBS-1 did the ICAO parity check in firmware, the parity is put back, so the AVR decoders can do it again manually.
-The AVR format was useful as it had data delimiters, and could be easily parsed.
+The program was designed to connect to the SBS-1, drink in the data, unscramble it, and then feed it to a Multicast port in an ASCII format.
+Since the SBS-1 did the ICAO parity check in firmware, the parity is put back, so the decoders can do it again manually.
+The ASCII format was useful as it had data delimiters, and could be easily parsed.